+for all arrows f and g.
 Building a categorical product from a tensor product is not the most familiar presentation, but it can be shown to be equivalent (see Proposition 13 in [3], for example).

 In the category LENS, we can build a tensor product and can also build projection lenses with reasonable behaviors.
 However, these projections are not quite natural transformations-laws 1 and 2 above hold only with an additional indexing constraint for particular f and g.
-More seriously, while it seems we can define some reasonable natural transformations with the type of diag (that is, lenses satisfying law 3), none of them make the additional diagrams commute.
+More seriously, while it seems we can define some reasonable natural transformations with the type of diag (that is, lenses satisfying law 3), none of them satisfy the final three laws.